 Hood students have their pick of beautiful, comfortable spaces for relaxing, studying, grabbing a bite to eat or hanging out with friends.
 A few examples:

-- A hub of student life at Hood, Whitaker Campus Center is where students go to play a game of pool, visit the Student Life Suite or Multicultural Affairs offices and enjoy delicious meals at Freshii® patio.
+- A hub of student life at Hood, Whitaker Campus Center is where students go to play a game of pool, visit the Student Life Suite, and enjoy delicious meals at The Blazer.

 - One of the most lively, social spots on campus, Coblentz dining room is where students catch up over healthy, delicious meals.

-- All the residence halls—Coblentz, Memorial, Meyran, Shriner and Smith—have lounges where students cook, kick back and attend pizza parties, movie nights and health education programs like “germ bingo.”
+- All the residence halls—Coblentz, Memorial, Meyran, Shriner and Smith—have lounges where students cook, kick back and attend pizza parties, movie nights and health education programs.

 The Office of Residence Life